 Check out Automated Policy Inheritance in action here:

-Re-Identification Requests: On-Demand De-Masking of Sensitive Data
+New Feature: Re-Identification Requests: On-Demand De-Masking of Sensitive Data

 Immuta makes it easy for users to request access to data, request to have sensitive values unmasked, and propose new projects.
 These built-in workflows remove the manual, ad-hoc approval flows that typically take months of meetings and decisions.